ohmage/ohmage-python-client/README.md

 # now the api handle contains both a short-use token and a hashed
 # password which can be used indefinitely. if either become invalid,
 # the api will throw an OhmageApiException containing a code 0200.

-# if you'd like to examine or store the credentials, they're available
-# via api.auth_username, api.auth_hashedpass, and api.auth_token.
 ~~~

 ## Performing a simple request and checking for errors